matham/ceed/doc/source/guide/experiment.rst

 data file.
 Each experiment (even when previewed-played) creates a new unique section in the Nix H5 data file and Ceed stores all the experiment data there.

-Ceed saves the current camera image, if any, and the complete :ref:`Ceed configuration <tut-config>` including the stages/shapes/functions required to reproduce the experiment.
+Before running the experiment, Ceed copies the stage to be used for the experiment and creates a new stage called ``experiment_sampled`` (:py:attr:`~ceed.stage.last_experiment_stage_name`) from it (overwriting the last one, if present).
+This is the stage Ceed actually runs.
+Then, Ceed saves the current camera image, if any, and the complete :ref:`Ceed configuration <tut-config>` including the stages/shapes/functions required to reproduce the experiment.

 During the experiment it saves for every frame the red, green, and blue intensity values for every rendered shape.
 It also saves the frame time and frame digital IO pattern that is sent along the ProPixx to MCS hardware connection so we can temporally align the Ceed frames to the MCS electrode data post hoc.